Updated: Jul 31

 Secondly, there’s the recordkeeper, sometimes referred to as the investment company.

 The third piece of the puzzle is the Third Party Administrator (TPA) aka your ERISA consultant.
-The TPA creates custom plan design to meet the goals of the plan sponsor, prepares the legal plan documents and conducts required IRS compliance testing to ensure the plan remains qualified.
-They offer ongoing plan consultation and prepare required tax reports.
-Your TPA provides a highly credentialed, experienced and dedicated team of consultants.
+The TPA creates custom plan design to meet the goals of the plan sponsor, prepares the legal plan documents, and conducts required IRS compliance testing to ensure the plan remains qualified.
+They offer ongoing plan consultation and prepare the required tax reports.
+Your TPA provides a highly credentialed, experienced, and dedicated team of consultants.

 With all three pieces in place, you have the necessary elements for a retirement plan to be properly maintained.

 What Are My Options?

 Now comes the paramount decision: Do I go with a One Size Fits All or a Build Your Own?

 The One Size Fits All, or bundled approach sounds like a no-brainer.
 What could be bad about a universal fit?
 It sounds like this is less work for you as the plan sponsor because the puzzle has already been built for you and you only need to have one point of contact.
 In this service model, a single provider is responsible.
 Your investment selections, recordkeeping services, and plan administration are all housed as one.

 The alternative Build Your Own model, or unbundled, implies that you must do some research, make complex decisions, pick and choose from a variety of options and worry that all the pieces will fit together properly.
 Besides, do you really have time to contact three different entities when you need some answers?
 In this service model, you select the various providers that you think best fit the needs of the plan and build your own team.

 However, it should be noted as a cautionary tale that these options are not as